Sequenced Triangles

 }

-This renderer displays the star using this code but lets you change which primitive is used to interpret the vertex buffer:
+This renderer displays the star using this code but lets us change which primitive is used to interpret the vertex buffer:

 Triangle fans in WebGL are not implicitly closed to form a radial shape.
 That is, no triangle is automatically generated between the last vertex and vertices 0 and 1.
 To close this star, vertex 9 is explicitly added as a duplicate of vertex 1.
 This adds the triangle (0, 9, 8) into the fan.
 One duplicated vertex is a small redundancy, but it can be eliminated with indexed geometry.